skyway/skyway.github.io/en/ios-sdk.md

 By using basic functions of iOS SDK, we will create a simple one-to-one video conversation application to acquire deeper knowledge on how to use the iOS SDK.
 The application will have functions to display a list of users currently connected to the server, to select a conversation partner, to start and stop a one-to-one video conversation, and to accept the call.

-The application to be created in this tutorial will be the same as [one-to-one video chat]() provided as sample codes.
+The application to be created in this tutorial will be the same as [one-to-one video chat](){:target="_blank"} provided as sample codes.
 If you want to try the completed application, download the source codes and build in accordance with the build procedure of this tutorial.